voucherifyio/voucherify-openapi/docs/webhook-introductions/events-customer-order-updated.md

-The `EVENTS.ORDER.UPDATED` event indicates that an order has been updated.
+The `EVENTS.CUSTOMER.ORDER.UPDATED` event indicates that an order has been updated.

 When the event is used in an "Order update" distribution webhook, the `data` object always contains the following required objects:
 - `customer`,